ibm-cloud-docs/loadbalancer-service/faqs.md

 {: faq}
 {: support}

 VMWare virtual machines that are assigned IBM Cloud portable private addresses can be specified as back-end servers to the load balancer.
-This feature is currently available only using the API, and not the web UI.
+This feature is available using the API only, and not the web UI.
 Portable private IPs added using the API appear as "Unknown" in the UI as they are not assigned by IBM Cloud.
 Note that this kind of configuration can be used with other hypervisors, such as Xen and KVM.

 VMWare virtual machines assigned non-IBM Cloud addresses (such as VMWare NSX networks) cannot be added directly as back-end servers to the load balancer.
-However, depending on your configuration, it might be possible to configure an intermediary, such as an NSX gateway, that has a IBM Cloud private address as the back-end server to the load balancer (with the actual servers being VMs attached to network(s) managed by VMware NSX).
+However, depending on your configuration, it might be possible to configure an intermediary, such as an NSX gateway, that has a IBM Cloud private address as the back-end server to the load balancer (with the actual servers being VMs attached to networks managed by VMware NSX).

 ## If I choose to use a public VLAN under my account to deploy my load balancer and I have a firewall deployed on my public VLAN, what configurations are required on my firewall to work with my load balancer service?
 {: #public}
 {: faq}
 {: support}

 TCP port 56501 is used for management.
-Ensure that traffic to this port, as well as your application's ports, are not blocked by your firewall; otherwise load balancer provisioning fails.
+Ensure that traffic to this port and your application's ports, are not blocked by your firewall; otherwise, load balancer provisioning fails.

 ## What if I cannot see the monitoring metrics of an existing load balancer after linking my Softlayer account to IBM Cloud?
 {: faq}

 Monitoring metrics are not available for existing load balancers after linking the accounts.
-You must recreate the load balancers or contact IBM Support.
+You must re-create the load balancers or contact IBM Support.
 Monitoring metrics for newly created load balancers is available.

 ## Are the load balancer IP addresses fixed?
 {: #fixedip}
 {: faq}
 {: support}

-We cannot guarantee load balancer IP addresses to remain constant due to the elasticity that is built into the service.
-As it scales up or down, you will see changes in the available IPs associated with the FQDN of your instance.
+IBM cannot guarantee load balancer IP addresses to remain constant due to the elasticity that is built into the service.
+As it scales up or down, you see changes in the available IPs associated with the FQDN of your instance.

 You should use FQDN and not cached IP addresses.
 {: note}